 If you are looking for a sweet way to celebrate the bond you share with your children, then a tiger with cubs is the tattoo for you.
 This piece represents innocence and love but can also be associated with protection and safety.
 Many parents love their children most of all and will do anything to keep them safe and happy.
 You may wish to include their names to indicate that this design is about your loved ones.
 If it is honoring their birth, you can also have their date of birth.
 Another way to make this body art more meaningful would be to add multiple cubs, one representing each of your children.
 This can make for an excellent sleeve or half sleeve tattoo.

 53. Twin Tiger Tattoo

 The twin tiger tattoo is an interesting and symbolic piece often associated with power and glory.
 Those who want a design that can help them focus their energy and give them strength and determination are drawn to this tattoo.
-You may have seen it on Muay Thai fighters, and this body art can sometimes inspire people to keep working hard to achieve their goals.
+You may have seen it in Muay Thai fighters; this body art can sometimes inspire people to keep working hard to achieve their goals.
 Or offer them protection from those who mean them harm.
 Warriors have worn it during a battle, but it is now a popular image to get inked for men and women who want something to reflect their thoughts and feelings.